olip78/ynyt/README.md

 <img src="./transformers/imgs/ny.jpg"  width="75%" height="75%">

-Data: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page, out of more than 250 zones, 55 were selected that have an average of more than 5 trips per hour (with median value about 60 trips per hour).
+Data: [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+Out of more than 250 zones, 55 were selected that have an average value of more than 5 trips per hour.

 Disclaimer: Since the goal was to experiment with different types of ML / DL approaches and I was interested in relative quality, I did not attempt to use any external information (e.g., weather forecasts) and limited myself to data from the original dataset.

 ### Baseline Solution <a name="baseline-solution-"></a>
 Experimenting with different models (ARIMA models for time series clusters and different regressors for the this approach), I settled on a liner ridge regression (6 models, one for each forecasting hour) accompanied by complex feature engineering.
 The solution was based on two key ideas:
-1. use of Fourier harmonics for modelling large fluctuation periods
+1. use of Fourier harmonics for modelling larger fluctuation periods
 2. using the Cartesian product for the base features and zones id / hours

 As base features I took autoregressive number of trips (-1, -2, ..., -24, -48, ... hours), as well as average trips information in the last hour (distance, cost, drive time, etc.).
 On the test period, the model performed moderately well.
 For normalized values depending on prediction hour horizon, $MAE$ and $R^2$ metrics varied:
 - $MAE$ from 0.04457 till 0.05129
 - $R^2$ from 0.90793 till 0.87887